-How Does Web Design Impact SEO?
-6 Tips for Optimized Design
+Does Web Design Impact SEO?
+Yes!
+Plus 6 Tips When Designing for SEO

 - Page layout and content structure